TheMitchWorksPro/DevEnv-SetUp-Help/GitHub_win7/GH_Intro_OtherUsefulCommands.md

     - *.php
 	- !myFileToInclude.php

-## Stashing Changes (to Commit Later) and Accessing What is Stashed - Used to Avoide Merge Conflicts
+## Stashing Changes (to Commit Later) and Accessing What is Stashed - Used to Avoid Merge Conflicts

 - $ git stash save "my message to store with my stashed changes"
   - stashes all changes without committing them for future